Capitol Hill massacre: Aftermath

-Following the shooting, police found that Huff's truck contained a .223-caliber Bushmaster XM15 E2S semi-automatic rifle, another handgun, several more boxes of ammunition, a baseball bat, and a machete.
+Following the shooting, police found that Huff's truck contained a .223-caliber Bushmaster XM-15-E2S semi-automatic rifle, another handgun, several more boxes of ammunition, a baseball bat, and a machete.
 On the afternoon of March 25, the Seattle Police Department served a search warrant on the North Seattle apartment that Huff shared with his identical twin brother, Kane, where they found more guns and ammunition.
 During the search, Huff's brother returned home, unaware of what had happened.
 He was taken into custody, questioned, then later released.

 Many who attended the Capitol Hill Arts Center event learned of the shooting the next morning via local "rave" online forums, some of which included first-hand accounts from survivors.

-On March 28, the Church Council of Greater Seattle, led by Rev. Sanford Brown and other local clergy, held an interfaith prayer service at the site of the mass murder.
+On March 28, at the site of the mass murder, the Church Council of Greater Seattle, led by Reverend Sanford Brown and other local clergy, held an interfaith prayer service.
 The service was attended by more than 500 people.
 One of the wounded victims underwent numerous surgeries, and it was deemed too dangerous to remove the remaining bullet fragments in his arm.